rcv1k4s/Gradprojects/README.md

 /Research/Opencvfunction_calgrind contains opencv cpp samples callgrind profile outputs

-/tf-imagenet contains python script to make tensor flow imagebnet TF record for imagenet model Import
+/tf-imagenet contains python script to make tensor flow imagenet TF record for imagenet model Import

 Note: Research I am about to publish is not posted in github, I will update once I have published.